NEUBIAS/training-resources/TEACHING_TIPS.md

 # Teaching tips

 The material in this repository can be used in various ways.
-We have used as it pure online material, hybrid with lectures online and hands-on in  person, or in person.
+We have used as it pure online material, hybrid with lectures, or hands-on in person.

 The material consists of modules that explain basic concepts of bioimage analysis or more complex example workflows.

-The teaching of each module including one or several activities takes about 30-45 min.
+The modules can be combined into various courses.
+[Here are some courses](https://github.com/NEUBIAS/training-resources/tree/master/courses) that have been taught using this material.

 ## Know your audience